Franmartin09/NIDS-AI/README.md

   <img src="app/secondary.png" alt="Secondary">
 </p>

-#### Contribución
+#### Contribution

-- Si deseas contribuir al desarrollo de NIDS-AI, por favor sigue estos pasos:
-  1. Haz un fork del repositorio.
+- If you wish to contribute to the development of NIDS-AI, please follow these steps:
+  1. Fork the repository.
-  2. Crea una rama con una nueva funcionalidad (`git checkout -b feature/nueva-funcionalidad`).
+  2. Create a branch with your new feature (`git checkout -b feature/new-feature`).
-  3. Realiza tus cambios y haz commit de ellos (`git commit -am 'Añadida nueva funcionalidad'`).
+  3. Make your changes and commit them (`git commit -am 'Added new feature'`).
-  4. Haz push a la rama (`git push origin feature/nueva-funcionalidad`).
+  4. Push to the branch (`git push origin feature/new-feature`).
-  5. Crea un pull request en GitHub.
+  5. Create a pull request on GitHub.

 ---

-#### Licencia
+#### License

-Este proyecto está licenciado bajo la [Licencia MIT](LICENSE).
+This project is licensed under the [MIT License](https://github.com/Franmartin09/NIDS-AI/blob/main/LICENSE).

 ---

-#### Contacto
+#### Contact

-Para cualquier consulta, sugerencia o problema relacionado con NIDS-AI, por favor contacta a [Fran Martin] <franmartinaguilar@gmail.com>.
+For any questions, suggestions, or issues related to NIDS-AI, please contact via email: [Fran Martin](mailto:franmartinaguilar@gmail.com).

+---